castagnoemanuele/STM32-smart-alarm/README.md

 ## Introduction

 This project is an advanced alarm system designed for home and office security.
-It combines multi-factor authentication, environmental monitoring, and remote notifications through:
+It combines PIN-based authentication, environmental monitoring, and remote notifications through:

-- Authentication via keypad and RFID
+- Authentication via keypad and PIN code
 - Detection of door/window openings and motion
 - Real-time WhatsApp notifications
 - User interface on OLED display